NProfileAnalysisComputationalTool/npact/README.md

 running on http://genome.ufl.edu/npact/) go to "https://github.com/NProfileAnalysisComputationalTool/npact/releases".

-To get the latest development version of the code click the "Download ZIP" button on the right.
+To get just the code of the latest development version of the code click the "Download ZIP" button on the right.
+You can also clone with git (URL is on the right) or "Fork" the project in github.
+See github's  excellent [help document](https://help.github.com/articles/fork-a-repo/)

 # Using